pantheon-systems/documentation/source/_docs/guides/jira.md

     ![Create an automation user](/source/docs/assets/images/integrations/jira-new-user.png)

 4. Check the address used in the last step for an email from Atlassian.
 The username is provided here.
-Click the **Set my password** button and follow prompts to set the machine users password.
+Click the **Set my password** button and follow prompts to set the machine user's password.

 ## Securely Store User Credentials on Pantheon
 Next, we need to provide Pantheon with the credentials for our new machine user.
 We'll securely store these values in the [private path](/docs/private-paths/#private-path-for-files) of Pantheon's filesystem.

-We use the private path of filesystem in this section because we don't want to track sensitive data like passwords in the codebase with git.
+We use the filesystem private path in this section because we don't want to track sensitive data like passwords in the codebase with git.

+In the commands below, replace `<site>` with your site name, `<example>` with your Atlassian project name, `<user>` with your machine account username in Jira, and `<password>` with its password.

-1. First, let's check for existing secrets using Terminus(replace `<site>`):
+1. First, let's check for existing secrets using Terminus:

         terminus secrets:list <site>.dev

-  If no existing keys are found, run the following to create a new `secrets.json` file and upload it to Pantheon (replace `<site>`):
+  If no existing keys are found, run the following to create a new `secrets.json` file and upload it to Pantheon:

         $ echo '{}' > secrets.json
         $ `terminus connection:info <site>.dev --field=sftp_command`